andersonkrs/andersonkrs/README.md

 ### Hi there 👋

 My name is Anderson Macedo.
-I'm a software engineer from Sorocaba, Brazil and I'm currently working remotely to @monde-sistemas.
+I'm a software engineer from Sorocaba, Brazil and I'm currently working remotely.

 My interests are:
 - Software Engineering in general :technologist: